MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 ##### VBScript

-1. Open a text editor, such as Notepad.
+1. Open a text editor, like Notepad.

-2. Copy and insert the following VBScript sample into the file.
-Replace *mp.contoso.com* with the internet FQDN of your internet-based management point.
+2. Copy and insert the following VBScript code into the file.
+Replace `mp.contoso.com` with the internet FQDN of your internet-based management point.

     ``` VBScript
     on error resume next